thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 ## The Resampling Procedure

 1) Calculate the needed hypotheses counts to be sampled based on the defined parameters as shown [here](#The-Resampling-Count-Calculation).
-2) Select `needed_old_sampled_hyp` from the existing hypotheses based on highest evidence slope.
+2) Select `old_sampled` from the existing hypotheses based on highest evidence slope.
 We will keep these old hypotheses and remove the rest.
-3) Uniformly sample `needed_new_informed_hyp` from the new informed hypotheses based on the observed pose.
+3) Uniformly sample `new_informed` from the new informed hypotheses based on the observed pose.
 We will add these new hypotheses.
-4) Sample `needed_new_reinforced_hyp` from the existing hypotheses distribution of highest evidence slope.
+4) Sample `new_reinforced` from the existing hypotheses distribution of highest evidence slope.
 These sampled hypotheses should be "close" to the most likely hypotheses.

 ## High Level Code Changes

-The needed modification will only change the `EvidenceLM` class.
+The needed modification will only change the `EvidenceGraphLM` class.
 More specifically, we would modify either the `_update_evidence` function directly or define another function that calls `_update_evidence` as one of its steps.
 A rough proposal of the needed changes is shown below.

 ![code change](0000_hypotheses_resampling/high_level_code_change.png)